attenuatingloop/drupal-weather-stations/web/README.md

 Drupal module to display weather station data

+Using ddev for local development with sitename 'weather'.
+Accessible from the following URL: http://weather.ddev.site/weather-stations

-TODO: Weatherstations are sorted by title rather than proximity to user.
+Known issues: Weatherstations are sorted by title rather than proximity to user.